HomeLatest NewsBFSIAnnapurna Finance raises $100 million to boost micro-lending in India

 Register Now →

-Annapurna said the funds would help diversify its borrowing sources and provide stable, long-term capital at a time when global liquidity remains tight.
-“The size and timing of this transaction reflect confidence in our business model and governance,” said Dibyajyoti Pattanaik, a director at the company.
+Annapurna said the funds would help diversify its borrowing sources and provide stable, long-term capital at a time when liquidity remains tight.
+“The size and timing of this transaction reflect confidence in our model and governance,” said Dibyajyoti Pattanaik, a director at the company.

 The lender raised $109.5 million through a similar syndicated facility last year, also arranged by Standard Chartered, underlining sustained interest among overseas banks in India’s microfinance sector.